fossasia/wp-rotatingtweets/readme.txt

 = What options can I use for the shortcode? =
 All the options are listed on the [Rotating Tweets installation page](http://wordpress.org/extend/plugins/rotatingtweets/installation/).

+= How can I include Rotating Tweets in my template? = Try something like:
+`<?php echo do_shortcode( "[rotatingtweets screen_name='your_twitter']" ) ?>`

+= How can I pull information from two accounts into one widget = The easiest way is to use a search term like `'from:account1 OR from:account2'`.

+= How often does the plug-in call Twitter =
+In most cases, each use (or "instance") of this plug-in gets data from Twitter every 2 minutes.
+The exception is when two or more instances share the same settings (screen name etc.), in which case they share the same data rather than each calling it separately.

 = The Rotating Tweets are not rotating.
 What can I do? = This normally happens if there is more than one copy of `jQuery` installed on a page - or more than one copy of `jQuery.cycle`.